OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:57

-You came near when I called You, and You said, “Do not fear.”
+You drew near when I called upon You, and You reassured me, “Do not fear.”

 ## Lamentations 3:58